RisingStack/nuxt3-caching-with-auth/README.md

 [...]
 </script>
 ```
-This way we are watching for changes in the response and are updating values of `loggedIn` variable when they become available.
+This way, we are watching for changes in the response and are updating values of the `loggedIn` variable when they become available.

 Upon checking the behavior now, it works as expected: any page reload after updating the user's logged-in status will render the correct values.
 ### SWR without TTL

-The button name is up to date after a reload.
+The button label is up to date after a reload.
 The 'Time in server-rendered HTML' only updates when the response changes.

 <img src="readme_assets/with_client_only/swr_no_ttl.gif" width="1200"/>

 ### SWR with TTL

-The button name is up to date after a reload.
+The button label is up to date after a reload.
 The 'Time in server-rendered HTML' only updates when the TTL expires.

 <img src="readme_assets/with_client_only/swr_ttl.gif" width="1200"/>

 ### ISR without TTL

-The button name is up to date after a reload.
+The button label is up to date after a reload.
 However, the 'Time in server-rendered HTML' isn't updated, as ISR without TTL means the page is cached permanently.

 <img src="readme_assets/with_client_only/isr_no_ttl.gif" width="1200"/>

 ### ISR with TTL

-The button name is up to date after a reload.
+The button label is up to date after a reload.
 However, the 'Time in server-rendered HTML' only updates when TTL expires.

 <img src="readme_assets/with_client_only/isr_ttl.gif" width="1200"/>